emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 ### 17th

 ### Adaptable Defenses
 Your adaptable defenses is matched by few.
-When you critically fail a Basic Defense Roll you add your proficiency bonus to, it becomes a failure instead.
-When you roll a failure on a Basic Defense Roll where you add your proficiency bonus, you get a Success instead.
-In addition, by spending 10 minutes training, you can change which two types of Basic Defense Rolls you add your proficiency bonus to.
+When you critically fail a Defense Roll you add your proficiency bonus to, it becomes a failure instead.
+When you roll a failure on a Defense Roll where you add your proficiency bonus, you take half damage.
+In addition, by spending 10 minutes training, you can change which two types of Defense Rolls you add your proficiency bonus to.

 #### Fighter
 Hard work has paid off.
 You gain an additional Fighting Move.